trillek-team/tec/README.md

      2. Navigate to the `vcpkg/` directory.
      3. Run `powershell -exec bypass scripts\bootstrap.ps1`
      4. Run `.\vcpkg integrate install`
-     5. Run `.\vcpkg install asio bullet3 glew glfw3 glm lua openal-soft protobuf zlib spdlog`
+     5. Run `.\vcpkg install asio bullet3 glew glfw3 glm lua openal-soft protobuf zlib spdlog imgui`
      6. Run cmake-gui setting the source line to the root directory and the build line to the build directory.
      7. Hit configure and select `Specify toolchain file for cross-compiling` using `scripts/buildsystems/vcpkg.cmake` from the the `vcpkg/` directory
      8. Click generate; then open and build the solution in Visual Studio.